 We have been unable to find published scientific studies that compare the validity of ELISA, TLC, or HPLC methodology for testing mycotoxins in DDGS.
-Many commercial laboratories use ELISA test kits for determining mycotoxin levels in grain samples.
-However, we know from experience that using ELISA for determining mycotoxin levels in DDGS results in false positives, due to the interference with salts and oxidizers contained in DDGS with the enzymes in the test.
+Many commercial laboratories use ELISA tests kits for determining mycotoxin levels in grain samples.
+However, we know from experience that using ELISA for determining mycotoxin levels in distillers dried grains with solubles results in false positives, due to the interferences with salts and oxidizers contained in DDGS with the enzymes in the test.
 Thin Layer Chromatography is a definitive test for mycotoxins in DDGS and costs about \$50 - \$60/sample for testing each mycotoxin of concern.